 The dissenting opinion is more interesting for what the dissent is trying to convince the other judges to agree to.
 The dissent argues that the majority opinion should have held that the claimed invention in Vanda was directed to an abstract idea.
 The dissent urged the majority to subscribe to an analysis where more inventions would be deemed to be directed to an abstract idea.
 Because the “inventive step” standard is harder to overcome, this would mean that more patents would be invalidated compared to the approach of the majority.

 I’m sympathetic to the notion that a law of nature and natural phenomena would be not novel.
-Law of nature, natural phenomena and abstract idea are the three exceptions to the general rule that anything made by man under the sun is eligible for patent protection.
+Law of nature, natural phenomena, and abstract ideas are the three exceptions to the general rule that anything made by man under the sun is eligible for patent protection.
 A law of nature and natural phenomena always existed.